-From design concept through to completion, I offer a wide range of graphic design and print solutions including stationery, brochures, menus and magazines.
+I offer a wide range of graphic design and print solutions, including stationery, brochures, menus, and magazines from design concept to completion.
 If you can name it, we can print it!
-I ensure your company catalogue, or something as simple as your business card portrays the right message, as these things are always there to reflect you and your company, even out of office hours.
+I ensure your company catalogue, or something as simple as your business card, portrays the right message, as these things are always there to reflect you and your company, even out of office hours.

 Check and check again.

 When finalised and approved for printing, make sure to check everything thoroughly, then double-check and triple check.
 Mistakes can be very costly.